Gelonians

-The Gelonians or Geloni were an ancient Scythian people whose existence was recorded by ancient Graeco-Roman authors.
+The Gelonians or Geloni were an ancient Scythian people of ancient Greek origin whose existence was recorded by ancient Graeco-Roman authors.

 Location

 The location of the Budini near Scythia.

 The Gelonians lived alongside the Budini in the valley of the Vorskla river.

 History

 Origins

+According to the 5th-century BC Greek historian Herodotus in Book 4 of The Histories, the Gelonians were originally Greeks who left from their trading ports along the northern coast of the Black Sea and settled among the nomadic Budini.
+Herodotus explicitly contrasts the Gelonians with their nomadic neighbours, noting that while the Budini were nomads with distinct physical traits (described as red-haired and bright-eyed), the Gelonians were agriculturalists who cultivated crops, maintained gardens, and consumed grain.
+Culturally, the Gelonians retained numerous Greek traditions.
+They built wooden temples and shrines dedicated to the Greek pantheon, adorned them in the traditional Greek manner, and celebrated festivals in honor of Dionysus.
+Linguistic hybridity also characterized the population; Herodotus observes that the Gelonians spoke a language that was "half Greek and half Scythian".

-The Geloni likely originated as a group as the Scythians proper who lived in the Pontic steppe, due to which their name appears in the Scythian genealogical myth along with the Agathyrsi.
+According to Tadeusz Sulimirski the Geloni likely originated as a group as the Scythians proper who lived in the Pontic steppe, due to which their name appears in the Scythian genealogical myth along with the Agathyrsi.

 Like the Agathyrsi, the Gelonians lived outside of Scythia and were independent of the Scythian kingdom.

 Gelonus

 During the 6th century BC, the city of Gelonus was built in the country of the Budini, where the Gelonians set up an important industrial, commercial, and political centre.
 The Gelonians and Budini both lived in Gelonus, although each population lived in separate sections of the city: the Gelonians lived in the eastern earthwork, were was located the city's industrial, commercial, and political centre; the poorer native Budini lived in the western earthwork.